 4. Locate the bulb on a horizontal straight section of the suction line (Figure 29).
-Attach the bulb to the tubing with clamp provided and wrap with two pieces of cork tape (Figure 30).
+Attach the bulb to the tubing at the 10 or 2 O'clock position with the clamp provided and wrap with two pieces of cork tape (Figure 30).
 For satisfactory expansion valve control, good thermal contact between the bulb and the suction line is essential.